jmasurovsky/Amazon_Vine_Analysis/README.md

 ## Summary:

 Based off the results, there seems to be a positivity bias for reviews in the Vine program.
 About 12% more reviews were 5-star in the Vine program compared to the non-Vine reviews.
 An additional analysis I would perform to support this claim would be replicating the same methodology with other Amazon datasets.
-This would enable a better understanding if a similar pattern is occurring across other datasets, giving us a better survey sample.
+This would enable a better understanding if a similar pattern is occurring across other datasets, giving us a more statistically significant survey sample.